Persecution of Muslims: French Algeria

-French Algeria became the prototype for a pattern of French colonial rule which has been described as "quasi-apartheid".
+During the French conquest from 1830 to 1875, the native Algerian population fell by up to one-third due to war, massacres, famine and disease.
+Between 500,000 and 1,000,000 Algerians, out of a total of 3 million, were killed.
+Atrocities committed by the French during this period include wholesale massacres of civilians, scorched earth tactics, destroying mosques and converting them to Catholic churches, burying people alive, and French horse units throwing boiling water on Algerians perceived to be resisting in any way.
+During the period of 1954-1962, in the Algerian War, an estimated 400,000-1.5 million Algerians lost their lives.
+Atrocities committed by French troops include massacres of civilians, (perhaps most infamously the Setif and Guelma massacre, where 3,000 to 45,000 Algerian civilians were massacred by French troops and Pied-Noir vigilante mobs), rape, torture by electric shock, burning and beating, burial alive, death flights, sexual assaults, and the use of napalm to indiscriminately burn villages and towns.
+The French sent over 2 million Algerians to concentration camps, where they were kept in deplorable, prison-like conditions, and destroyed over 8,000 villages during the war.
+In 2018, France admitted torture was routine and systematic during the Algerian war of independence.
+Algeria became the prototype for a pattern of French colonial rule which has been described as "quasi-apartheid".
 Napoleon III oversaw an 1865 decree that allowed Arab and Berber Algerians to request French citizenship – but only if they "renounced their Muslim religion and culture": by 1913, only 1,557 Muslims had been granted French citizenship.
 Despite periodic attempts at partial reform, the situation of the Code de l'indigénat persisted until the French Fourth Republic, which began in 1946, but although Muslim Algerians were accorded the rights of citizenship, the system of discrimination was maintained in more informal ways.
 This "internal system of apartheid" met with considerable resistance from the Muslims affected by it, and is cited as one of the causes of the 1954 insurrection.